 People often think PVD is a normal part of aging and that nothing can be done about it.
 Others think the only solution is surgery.
 But surgery is only one of several effective treatments available.
-Treating PVD medically is the best way to prevent it from getting worse and protect against complications.
+Treating PVD medically and with lifestyle changes is the best way to prevent it from getting worse and protect against complications.
 This is especially true for people who have high blood pressure (hypertension) or diabetes, those with high fats or lipids in their blood, and those who smoke.

 Causes of Peripheral Vascular Disease